Using collaboration features to supercharge your LMS

 Homework.
 Hate it or love it, it’s an inevitability of the education equation.
 Every LMS has some form of file management system, and with good reason: educators need an easy way to digitally distribute curriculum and coursework, and students need a way to easily upload homework, essays, and any other assignments.
 Though the capabilities of file sharing features in most contemporary LMS’s have kept pace by adding support for most standard file types, and have some rudimentary organizational features, there are still shortcomings.

-Weavy’s file sharing and document sync allows students and educators to not only upload files directly to the LMS, but also link their cloud storage accounts like Dropbox, OneDrive, or Google Drive.
+Weavy’s Document Collaboration allows students and educators to not only upload files directly to the LMS, but also link their cloud storage accounts like Dropbox, OneDrive, or Google Drive.
 Additionally, Microsoft Word files and Google Docs files can be synced directly with the LMS.
 But Weavy takes this a step further by allowing synced files to be edited within your LMS, meaning students don’t have to ever leave the LMS to complete their work.
 Imagine how much time can be saved when a student can create, edit, and share a Google Doc or Microsoft Word document completely within the LMS.

 The business of online learning is accelerating at a rapid pace.
 As the demand for better LMS’s with more robust features increases, the pressure is on for teams both large and small to keep up.
 By adding collaboration features to your LMS, you can not only keep up with demand but improve the experience of your users by making your system not only built for learning management, but for the entire learning experience.